unigrid-project/daemon/README.md

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the HUZU development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the UNIGRID development team members simply pulls it.